Andrew Hudgins

 Andrew Hudgins (born 22 April 1951 Killeen, Texas) is an American poet.

 Biography

 Hudgins was raised in Alabama.
 He earned a B.A. at Huntingdon College, an M.A. at the University of Alabama, and an M.F.A. at the University of Iowa.
-He is the author of numerous collections of poetry and essays, many of which have received high critical praise, such as The Never-Ending: New Poems (1991), which was a finalist for the National Book Awards; After the Lost War: A Narrative (1988), which received the Poets' Prize; and Saints and Strangers (1985), which was a finalist for the Pulitzer Prize.
+He is the author of numerous collections of poetry and essays, many of which have received high critical praise, such as The Never-Ending: New Poems (1991), which was a finalist for the National Book Awards; After the Lost War: A Narrative (1988, based on the life of Sidney Lanier), which received the Poets' Prize; and Saints and Strangers (1985), which was a finalist for the Pulitzer Prize.
 Hudgins is an elected member of the Fellowship of Southern Writers and a frequent Sewanee Writers' Conference faculty member.
 He is currently Humanities Distinguished Professor of English at Ohio State University.
 He previously taught at Baylor University and the University of Cincinnati.
+He is the recipient of a Guggenheim Fellowship and two NEA fellowships.
 Hudgins lives in Upper Arlington, Ohio, with his wife, the writer Erin McGraw.